jetelain/AceArsenalExtended/README.md

                     // icon = "xxx"; If can changeingame, action icon in ACE menu
                     // actionlabel = "xxx"; If can changeingame, action label in ACE menu
                     // itemingame = "xxx"; If can changeingame, requires this item to be present in inventory.
 Item will be removed from inventory (added back if an other value is choosen)
-                };
+                    // changedelay = (inherited by default); If can changeingame, wait delay before change is effective };
                 class value2
                 {